-Although the frictional heating is large in the entire magnetic network column, an instance of no frictional heating creates a separation of upstream and downstream fluids preceding the shock.
-This can be seen in Figure~\ref{fig:prespicule} and~\ref{fig:midspicule} and is due to a high temperatures and density which causes the two fluids to move in unison and therefore $\rho_{in} \nu_{in} \|V-U\| = 0$.
-The cause of the frictional heating is not Alfv\'en wave damping but the imbalanced initial conditions and the horizontal \textbf{J} $\times$ \textbf{B} force.
-The lower medium heats faster than above it and this creates the shock in the lower atmosphere that then propagates due to thermal pressure.
+Although the frictional-heating is large in the entire magnetic network column, an instance of no frictional-heating creates a separation of upstream and downstream fluids preceding the shock.
+This can be seen in Figure~\ref{fig:prespicule} and~\ref{fig:midspicule} and is due to a high temperatures and density, which causes the two fluids to move in unison and therefore $\rho_\text{in} \nu_\text{in} \|V-U\| = 0$.
+The cause of the frictional-heating is not Alfv\'en-wave damping but the imbalanced initial conditions and the horizontal $\vec{J} \times \vec{B}$ force.
+The lower medium heats faster than above it, and this creates the shock in the lower atmosphere that then propagates due to thermal-pressure.

-It has been suggested that the driver of these kinds of spicule-like events is magnetic reconnection which originates from the vicinity of a large magnetic flux concentration in the network \citep{Pontieu2007}.
-In our simulation, the frictional heating heats a fluid downstream of the unison speed ring larger than that of upstream causing a shockwave as expected from a Type I spicule.
+It has been suggested that the driver of these kinds of spicule-like events is magnetic reconnection that originates from the vicinity of a large magnetic flux concentration in the network \citep{Pontieu2007}.
+In our simulation, the frictional-heating heats a fluid downstream of the unity speed ring larger than that of upstream causing a shock wave as expected from a Type I spicule.
 However the simulation does not show reconnection effects with enough energy to drive a spicule.
 Although MHD simulations do not mimic reconnection directly, currents present in reconnection events would accelerate electrons into a collision due to the dense and hot medium surrounding it.
-Therefore, magnetic reconnection is directly related to ohmic heating in the chromosphere.
-If comparing the dominating heating terms, frictional heating dominates ohmic heating which means {\it collisions are causing these jets to form and not reconnection-like currents}.
+Therefore, magnetic reconnection is directly related to ohmic-heating in the chromosphere.
+If comparing the dominating heating terms, frictional-heating dominates ohmic-heating, which means {\it collisions are causing these jets to form and not reconnection-like currents}, then the currents are not due to anti-parallel components but a gradient of a magnetic-field line towards the same direction.
 The size and extreme temperatures of the jet in the simulation closely resemble chromospheric jets~\citep{Shimojo2000,Nishizuka2011}.